microsoft/code-with-engineering-playbook/team-agreements/definition-of-ready/readme.md

 # Definition of Ready

-At the time the development team picks a user story from the top of the backlog to estimate during the Sprint planning, they consider that the user story has a certain level of detail that helps them to give an accurate estimate of completion of the user story within the sprint.
-This level of information is what makes the story to be Ready to be developed in the sprint.
+When the development team picks a user story from the top of the backlog, the user story needs to have enough detail to estimate the work needed to complete the story within the sprint.
+If it has enough detail to estimate, it is Ready to be developed.

   `In case a user story is not Ready in the beginning of the Sprint it increases the chance that your story will not be done at the end of this print.`